brycesub/silvia-pi/README.md

 * snoozeon : true if machine is currently snoozing, false if machine is not snoozing

 #####GET /curtemp
-Returns string of the current temperature in Fahrenheit.
+Returns string of the current temperature in °F

 #####GET /settemp
-Returns string of the current set (goal) temperature in Fahrenheit.
+Returns string of the current set (goal) temperature in °F

 #####POST /settemp
 Expects one input 'settemp' with a value between 200-260.
-Sets the set (goal) temperature in Fahrenheit.
+Sets the set (goal) temperature in °F
 Returns the set temp back or a 400 error if unsuccessful.

 #####GET /snooze